 Blog Post by chrisoutsidefinancialcom - 09/06/2017 04:02:58pm

-The back office of an auto dealership is not the place to make important and complicated financial decisions.
-By that point in the car buying process, you’re likely low on patience, fresh air, blood sugar, time, information, choices, and wireless connection… Yet this is how most people arrange their car loans.
+The back office of an auto dealership is the wrong place to make important and complicated financial decisions.
+By that point in the car buying process, you’re low on patience, fresh air, blood sugar, time, information, choices, and wireless connection… Yet this is how most people arrange their car loans.
 It’s like showing up to the grocery store and asking the cashier how you’re going to pay for your milk – only the stakes are much higher.

 When we started Outside Financial, we asked a lot of car buyers about their experiences.
-And we mean a lot: over 600 people, spread across the U.S. Melissa’s story stood out, because it reminds us of why a great car deal must starts with a great car loan.
+And we mean a lot: over 600 people, spread across the U.S. Melissa’s story stood out, because it reminds us of why a great car deal must start with a great car loan.

 Getting burned on a bad loan can easily wipe out the savings you earn negotiating the purchase price of your car.